Welcome from the President

 Located in the beautiful and historic Charlestown Navy Yard, the Institute’s Catherine Filene Shouse main academic building and additional space in and adjacent to the Navy Yard provide students and faculty with state-of-the-art, technologically equipped classrooms and practice labs.

-Our Speech, Language and Literacy Center, Nursing Center for Clinical Education and Wellness, Physical Therapy Center for Clinical Education and Health Promotion, and Occupational Therapy Functional Living Lab provide rehabilitation services to more than 200 clients each week while also serving as learning and practice labs for our students.
+Our Speech, Language and Literacy Center, Nursing Center for Clinical Education and Wellness, Physical Therapy Center for Clinical Education and Health Promotion, and Occupational Therapy Functional Living Lab, located in the innovative and state-of-the-art IMPACT Practice Center, provide rehabilitation services to more than 200 clients each week while also serving as learning and practice labs for our students.
 Additionally, onsite nursing and physical therapy, and occupational therapy practice labs provide students with opportunities to learn in simulated clinical environments.
-As of fall 2017 all of our centers are in our new IMPACT Practice Center in 2CC.

 We are committed to expanding and refining the scientific basis for health care through innovation in teaching, clinical excellence, service, and research.
 In addition to their research and scholarly contributions to their respective fields, the majority of our faculty are practicing clinicians, which enriches their teaching and ensures they are current with the latest developments in their professions.